An Umbrella Company Example

 The adviser also tells Geoff about the extras that UC Umbrella offer their clients – at no additional costs.
 This includes free insurance cover, Same Day Faster Payments and access to an employee reward scheme.

-The registration process then begins and involves giving a lot of personal information, including his full name, data of birth, address, bank details, assignment details etc. Geoff also tells his recruitment agency Recruitment Delight that he has chosen to register with UC Umbrella.
+The umbrella company registration process then begins and involves giving a lot of personal information, including his full name, data of birth, address, bank details, assignment details etc. Geoff also tells his recruitment agency Recruitment Delight that he has chosen to register with UC Umbrella.

 7. UC Umbrella require additional information (by law)